PinkRobotics/PinkRobotics/WaterTransport.md

 ## Introduction
-The climate crisis calls for innovative solutions that challenge the status quo.
+> "Difficulties are just things to overcome, after all." — Ernest Shackleton The climate crisis calls for innovative solutions that challenge the status quo.
 This paper presents a comprehensive strategy to combat climate change by reimagining water transport.
 Our goal is to create a fleet of airships that serve as guardians of our ecosystems, delivering life-giving water precisely where and when it's needed.

 ### Background: The Logistical Nightmare of Water Transportation